exploratory-io/book/tutorials/flight3.md

 anti_join(carrier_lookup, by=c("CARRIER" = "code"))
 ```

-The ```anti_join()``` operation finds and keeps the rows from the original data set that don't match with anything from the target data set.
+The ```anti_join()``` operation finds and keeps the rows from the original data frame that don't match with anything from the target data frame.
 You can see 'VX' is the carrier that doesn't have a match in the lookup data.

 ![](images/flight-join2.png)